osu-mist/RestPR/pseudocode.md

 			take set difference of db_players and tournament_players by name make new players in db
 				keep these names in a list
-				//this gets returned later as a way to handle merging players
-				//Instead of trying to match spelling variations the user will just be notified of new players that get added to the players table.
-				//This way they can manually merge the players on their own

 			map tournament_player id’s to db_player id’s
 				for every tournament_match
-add new match rows with internal db playerid’s
+					add new match rows with internal db playerid’s else
-		else
 			405 invalid input
 	else